hoop33/gumwood/README.md

 - [ ] More/better information on Subscriptions markdown
 - [ ] Optional templates for markdown format
 - [ ] More automated testing
+- [ ] Code coverage and banner as part of CI/CD

 ## Contributing